Important information about coronavirus (COVID-19)

 Regular tests if you do not have symptoms

-Anyone in England can now get regular rapid lateral flow tests without having symptoms.
-About 1 in 3 people with coronavirus do not have symptoms but can still infect others.
+Anyone can now get regular rapid lateral flow tests without having symptoms.
+About 1 in 3 people with COVID-19 do not have symptoms but can still infect others.
 You should do a rapid test twice a week (every 3 to 4 days) to check if you have the virus.
 If people test positive and self-isolate, it helps stop the virus spreading.
 Even if you’re vaccinated, there’s still a chance you can pass COVID-19 on, so you should keep getting tested regularly.

 - Get regular rapid coronavirus tests if you do not have symptoms on the nhs.uk website (opens in a new window)